Positive stereotype: Depersonalization

-To determine whether this negative reaction to feeling depersonalised by a positive stereotype is found across different cultures, Siy and Cheryan (2013) also studied U.S. born Asian-Americans compared to non-U.S. born Asian-Americans.
-They found that both U.S. and non-U.S. born groups reported similar levels of depersonalisation as a result of being a target of a positive stereotype.
-However, unlike in their previous studies, the extent of feeling depersonalised did not predict negative reactions to being stereotyped for non-U.S. born Asian-Americans.
-The researchers asserted that non-U.S. born Asian-Americans may react less negatively to being depersonalised and thus would react less negatively to being the target of a positive stereotype.
+To determine whether this negative reaction to feeling depersonalized by a positive stereotype is found across different cultures, Siy and Cheryan (2013) also studied U.S. born Asian-Americans compared to non-U.S. born Asian-Americans.
+They found that both U.S. and non-U.S. born groups reported similar levels of depersonalization as a result of being a target of a positive stereotype.
+However, unlike in their previous studies, the extent of feeling depersonalized did not predict negative reactions to being stereotyped for non-U.S. born Asian-Americans.
+The researchers asserted that non-U.S. born Asian-Americans may react less negatively to being depersonalized and thus would react less negatively to being the target of a positive stereotype.
 This difference was attributed to general differences in values of East Asian cultures, which place more value on interdependence, and Western cultures (e.g., U.S. culture), which place more value on independence.
 Eastern cultures promote more collectivistic values and individuals are more likely to describe themselves in relation to others and by their group memberships.
 In contrast, Western cultures promote more individualistic values and thus individuals place high importance on being seen as a unique individual, separate from others.
-Because being the target of a stereotype may signal that an individual is being judged by their group membership and not by their individual traits, someone who values being viewed as an individual may have an increased negative reaction to being depersonalised.
-Thus, the extent of a target's negative reaction to being depersonalised by a positive stereotype can depend largely on the relevant culture in which the stereotype is expressed, and importantly, how a person views themselves and wants to be viewed in relation to others.
+Because being the target of a stereotype may signal that an individual is being judged by their group membership and not by their individual traits, someone who values being viewed as an individual may have an increased negative reaction to being depersonalized.
+Thus, the extent of a target's negative reaction to being depersonalized by a positive stereotype can depend largely on the relevant culture in which the stereotype is expressed, and importantly, how a person views themselves and wants to be viewed in relation to others.